zeromh/zeromh.github.io/_posts/2017-1-16-Tips_for_data_analysis.md

 ---
 The hardest part of an open-ended data science project is often defining concretely what your goal is.

-For example, let’s say you’re tasked with finding the best subway stations in New York City for a non-profit organization to send canvassers to (the canvassers will solicit email addresses and/or donations.)
+For example, let’s say a non-profit organization hires you to find the best subway stations in New York City to send canvassers to (the canvassers will solicit email addresses and/or donations for the organization.)
 How do you do this?

 Perhaps you want to find stations with lots of traffic, where the subway riders are interested in the NPO’s mission.
-This is simple enough, but how do you deal with tradeoffs between these factors - such as stations with middling traffic, but high interest in the cause?
+This is simple enough, but how do you deal with tradeoffs between these factors - such as stations with middling traffic, but where the riders have high interest in the mission?
 Or stations with high traffic, but where the ridership has a low income for making donations?
 You’ve been tasked with finding the “best” subway stations, but the hard part is defining what “best” means.

-Here are some thoughts on how you can do that, for any data science project.
+Here is a way to define a concrete, useful goal for almost any data science project.

 ## So Many Variables!
 My first project at Metis Data Science Bootcamp was very similar to the above problem.
-I worked with a team using passenger entrance/exit data from the New York subway system to determine the optimal placement of street canvassers.
+I worked with a team using [passenger entrance/exit data] (http://web.mta.info/developers/turnstile.html) from the New York subway system to determine the optimal placement of canvassers.
 There were a lot of factors we considered using in our selection process:

 - volume of foot traffic into/out of the subway stations